 Here’s a simple formula to calculate the abandonment rate:

 (Total of Inbound Calls – Total of Calls Handled) / (Total of Inbound Calls) x 100

-If your abandonment rate comes out to less than 5 percent it is generally seen as an acceptable figure.
+If your abandonment rate comes out to less than 5 percent, it is generally seen as an acceptable figure.
 The low number tells you that your agents are keeping up with a volume of incoming calls.
-However, if the number is above average or high it signals that your agents miss a lot of customer calls.
+However, if the number is above average or high, it signals that your agents miss a lot of customer calls.

 The best alternative to keeping customers on hold is to offer them a call-back from the next available agent.
 This convenient option prevents caller frustration and improves an overall customer experience.

-Omnichannel support is a popular practice in customer support service.
+Multichannel support is a popular practice in customer support service.
 Offering interactions across multiple channels gives your customers more options and takes the pressure off your call center agents.